lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 #### **with()**

-Returns a shallow array copy with updated element at specified index.
+Returns a shallow copy with updated element at specified index.
 Allows selection from end of array via negative index.

 ```javascript
 array.with(index, newValue)